AffiliateWP/affiliatewp-affiliate-area-shortcodes/readme.txt

 Show an affiliate's campaign stats

 [affiliate_name]
-Show an affiliate's name as set by the "Display name" in their WordPress profile
+Show an affiliate's name, as set by the "Display name" field in their WordPress profile

+[affiliate_name first_name_only="yes"]
+Only show an affiliate's first name, as set by the "First Name" field in their WordPress profile

 [affiliate_username]
 Show an affiliate's username